digao-dalpiaz/DzSocket/README.md

 ### Server Properties

+`AutoFreeObjs: Boolean` (public)  = If you are using `Data` property of client sockets on server to assign objects, you may enable this option, so the component will take care of object destruction when client socket ends.
+Remember, if this option is enabled and the Data property of socket is assigned, the component will presume always Data as object.

 `KeepAlive: Boolean` = Allow enable KeepAlive socket native resource.
 This will send a keep-alive signal using KeepAliveInterval property.

 `KeepAliveInterval: Integer` = Specify the KeepAlive interval in milliseconds (default 15000 / *15 seconds*).